roryparker/roryparker/README.md

 👋 I’m Rory

-Although my day entails being a Support Engineer, by night I'm acquiring Software Engineer and System Design skills and to become well-rounded and confident.
+After supporting products and services for several years at various companies, I made the decision to build them.
+I moved into software engineering.
+I took on Web Development and System Design techniques and gained interesting new perspectives and skills.

 I am comfortable with Javascript, HTML, CSS, and COBOL!
 I have several projects in the works.
 Ask me about them!